· · ·

 In a stand mixer fitted with the paddle attachment, cream together the butter, sugar, and cream cheese until light and fluffy.
 Scrape down the sides of the bowl.
 Add the egg and vanilla, then mix again, scraping the sides once more.

-In a separate bowl, whisk together the flour, salt, and baking powder.
+In a separate bowl, whisk together the flour and baking powder.

 Gradually add half of the flour mixture to the mixer and mix on low until fully incorporated.
 Scrape the sides of the bowl, then add the remaining flour mixture.
 Mix until fully incorporated, scraping the sides again.